It’s Time for Your Formalized, Self-Care Plan

 Written by Mary Martin, PhD

 In the world of mindfulness, we talk a lot about self-care.
-There are a lot of things you can do to best position yourself to meet each day as best you can.
+There are a lot of things you can do to position yourself to meet each day as best you can.
 From good sleep hygiene to eating well to expressing gratitude, science has given us years of research that support what we all know from experience: healthy habits increase well-being and decrease anxiety.

 It’s time for each of us to make it official, though.
 It’s time for us to write down the habits we can cultivate to get us through these particularly challenging times.
 I’m pretty sure I don’t have to tell anyone how much life has changed in the past few weeks, but I do have to spread the word that a self-care plan is important for all of us.